-Expected Results Indicators Baseline Overall Expected Target Achievement of Target to date Means of verification Collection methods and Responsibilities with indicative time frame & frequency Risks & assumptions Output 2: Three forums in support of community-based conflict resolution and social service delivery initiatives in selected area of intervention established and sustained mechanisms of interaction between Lebanese/Palestinian and Lebanese/Lebanese communities in the North revention sustained mechanisms of interaction between Lebanese/Palestinian and Lebanese/Lebanese communities in the North sustained meetings per month group for Jabal Mohsen-Tebbaneh / Tripoli held following extensive consultations with local stakeholders. officers send MoMs and narrative reports to PC Risks: The delay in the reconstruction of Nahr el-Bared Camp may raise frustration and tensions at the local level operational.
+Expected Results Indicators Baseline Overall Expected Target Achievement of Target to date Means of verification Collection methods and Responsibilities with indicative time frame & frequency Risks & assumptions Output 2: Three forums in support of community-based conflict resolution and social service delivery initiatives in selected area of intervention established and Number of joint meetings Lack of systematic and sustained mechanisms of interaction between Lebanese/Palestinian and Lebanese/Lebanese communities in the North Organize at least 3 meetings per month Six meetings of the core group for Jabal Mohsen- Tebbaneh / Tripoli held following extensive consultations with local stakeholders.
+MoMs UNDP, ILO, and UNRWA officers send MoMs and narrative reports to PC Risks: The delay in the reconstruction of Nahr el-Bared Camp may raise frustration and tensions at the local level operational.
 (1.Beddawi and surrounding Lebanese municipality 2.
 Nahr el-Bared and surrounding Lebanese municipalities, 3.
 Jabal Mohsen and Bab El Tabbaneh) Number of functional and sustained forums set up by Lebanese /Palestinian communities Number of functional and sustained forums set up by Lebanese /Lebanese communities Support the establishment of 2 Lebanese-Palestinian and 1 Lebanese-Lebanese forums 1) Convenors group for Jabal Mohsen-Tebbaneh / Tripoli formed, following conflict/actor mapping and extensive preparatory consultations.
 MoMs Narrative reports The municipal elections may lead to institutional discontinuity and the need to develop new partnerships No major institutional/political change occurs during the implementation of the programme.
 No change in the Government of Lebanon policy and institutional set up for the Palestinian issues Number of joint initiatives Limited number of joint initiatives between targeted communities Implement at least 2 initiatives in targeted communities No joint initiatives implemented (related to activities in the next quarter) Photos ToRs contracts Agencies send copies to PC during and after the imlementation Level of awareness on new labour law Lack of knowledge of new labor law among Lebanese and Palestinian communities Dissemination of information related to new labour law among Lebanese employers, Palestinian workers, and Level of awareness still comparable to baseline Focus groups ILO send results to PC local authorities Perception survey UNDP sends results to agencies and PC